vmware-archive/pivot_pws_tutorial_rails/README.md

 cf push $YOUR_UNIQUE_APP_NAME
 ```

-Tailing the logs and refreshing the browser shows us the full error now, as we saw from the `cf files` invokation.
+Tailing the logs and refreshing the browser shows us the full error now, as we saw from the `cf files` invocation.

 ## Adding a database